High School Leagues

 We will be playing on an indoor soccer field with turf fields (190' x 80').
 Players can wear cleats or flats.
 Players should wear the same equipment as playing outdoor lacrosse.
-Rib pads for boys are encouraged.The goals will be 4x4 box goals.
-Girl's will play 8 v.
-8.
+Rib pads for boys are encouraged.The goals will be 4'x4.5' box goals.
+Boy's play 5 v 5, Girl's will play 7 v.
+7.

 Girls' high school players will be divided into two groups - new and experienced.
-There will be two time slots for girls this winter.
-Girl's league play will be at 3:00 and 4:00 PM.
+Experieneced girl's will participate in a brief warm up and games.

 Skills development can be done at the Hot4Lax Center during the week in individual lessons or group sessions.